ArcaneNibble/ArcaneNibble.github.io/content/usb-driver-ux.md

 # Conclusion

-This future certainly is weird, and compatibility and platform-specific issues spill out into becoming everybody's problem, but there finally exists _a_ way to make drivers less painful.
+This future certainly is weird and full of quirks, but there finally exists _a_ way to make drivers less painful.
 You "just" need to know how.

 Now you know!